How To Cook Slow Cooker Pork Chops and Gravy

 An Easy Dinner Recipe To Make With Pork Chops

-• Depending on how you’re cooking pork, there’s a tried and true way to make sure it’s done.
-Grab a digital thermometer and make sure the meat reaches a temperature (for fresh cuts) of 145-degrees.
-Once it reaches an internal temperature of 145 to 160-degrees, which is the optimal temperature range, let the meat rest for three minutes.
+• Depending on how you’re cooking pork, there’s a tried-and-true way to ensure it’s done.
+Grab a digital thermometer and make sure the meat reaches a temperature (for fresh cuts) of 145 degrees.
+Once it reaches an internal temperature of 145 to 160 degrees, which is the optimal temperature range, let the meat rest for three minutes.

-• Be sure to test the thickest part of the meat and don’t allow the thermometer to touch bone, or you’ll get an incorrect reading.
+• Be sure to test the thickest part of the meat, and don’t allow the thermometer to touch the bone, or you’ll get an incorrect reading.

 Pork meat on a fork in the slow cooker